Chapter 14 : Familiar Faces

 ‘Well, there are nine people coming for tryouts, so they should be here soon.’

 Ron explained to the boys that they were to try and stop Katie and Ginny from scoring.
-Just as in the previous year’s tryouts, Dean was quite abysmal, but it seemed that Seamus had improved significantly.
+Within moments of the duo taking to the air it was evident that just as in the previous year’s tryouts, Dean was quite abysmal, but that Seamus had improved significantly.
 Parvati and Lavender cheered them on from the sidelines and waited for them to finish.
 It appeared that Parvati had forgiven Dean.

 Next, a pair of second years went and both were even worse than Dennis Creevey, a feat Harry thought impossible to accomplish.
 Parvati and Lavender were now both sniggering in their seats rudely.
 Ron, seeing this, asked the girls if they could do any better.